stevenduval/oop_game/README.md

 ## Getting Started
 Are you ready to play the game?!?!?!

-Once you press start game try your luck out and guess the phrase, either by pressing a key or selecting a key.
+Once you click 'Start Game' try your luck out and guess the phrase, either by pressing a key or selecting a key.

 I will give you five chances to do so before I call it quits!